 Staff Social Worker

->

-> Lisa Corrin, Ed.M., L.C.S.W. is a graduate of Simmons College School of Social Work and Harvard Graduate School of Education.
-Lisa joined the Counseling Center first as a graduate intern in 2002 and then was appointed as a staff member in 2005.
+Lisa Corrin, Ed.M., L.C.S.W. is a graduate of Simmons College School of Social Work and Harvard Graduate School of Education.
+Lisa joined the Counseling Center first as a graduate intern in 2002 and then joined the staff in 2005.
 Her professional experience includes a leadership role in an educational setting where she provided support to families, faculty and young children.
 She also has experience with women's health issues and worked with individuals and groups to assist with adjustment to and management of chronic and life threatening illnesses.
 Lisa offers an integrative approach to help students who struggle with a variety of concerns including depression, anxiety, adjustment and identity issues, as well as loss and grief and family and relationship issues.

->

-> Counseling Center Interns
+Counseling Center Interns

 Aliza (Lily) Appel

 Aliza Appel is a second year MSW student at Simmons School of Social Work.
 She received her BA in psychology at the University of Vermont, and last year she interned as a guidance counselor in a K-8 school.
 Before attending Simmons Aliza worked in a middle school as a substitute teacher and therapeutic aide.
 Aliza is interested in mindfulness, and its positive impact on anxiety, depression, self-esteem and self-image.
 She has been practicing mindfulness for 10 years and has brought it into her work with children and adolescents.
 She is also interested in movement, somatic, and creative therapeutic techniques.
 In her free time Aliza enjoys making pottery, all types of dancing, traveling, and spending time outdoors.